Persian Chicken Stew With Dried Plums

 The neuroprotective properties of the bioflavonoids in this dish further enhance brain health by reducing oxidative stress and protecting neurons.

-Cinnamon contributes to improving memory and learning, and saffron also positively affects emotional well-being.
+Cinnamon improves memory and learning, and saffron also positively affects emotional well-being.

-The overall anti-inflammatory effects of all of these ingredients reduce neuroinflammation through gut health, which protects against diseases like Parkinson’s disease and Alzheimer’s.
+All these ingredients’ overall anti-inflammatory effects reduce neuroinflammation through gut health, which protects against diseases like Parkinson’s disease and Alzheimer’s.

 Of course, eating a variety of recipes each day that contribute to excellent gut health will reduce chronic inflammation and improve feel-good neurotransmitter production, which all aids in improved mental health.